 Most importantly, take it easy on yourself.
 In these strange times, simply keeping on top of family and work commitments is worthy of a big pat on the back.

-Check out more tips on how to be a WFH parent during isolation, here!
+Check out more tips on how to be productive while working from home with our WFH guide here!